Viltipoco Trails Hike - Photo 1

 Viltipoco Trails Hike

-While learning about Viltipoco's story, we'll walk along a dry river bed and admire Purmamarca's scenery.
-This area has unique geological processes from over four million years ago.
+While learning about Viltipoco's story, we will walk along a dry riverbed and admire the scenery of Purmamarca, a region noted for its geological processes that took place over four million years ago.

-Between 1 and 2 pm, we'll return to the starting point in Purmamarca.
+Between 1 and 2 pm, we will return to the starting point in Purmamarca.

 Included